PhD Pre-Dissertation Exam

 Although formal preparation for the dissertation typically begins during the completion of students’ concentration exam, informal preparation for the dissertation begins when students begin the Rhetoric & Writing program.
 We do not expect students to arrive at the program with a fully formed dissertation focus.
 Instead, we realize that although many PhD students arrive with a specific area of focus in which they plan to organize their scholarship and write their dissertation, many don’t, and many who do change or shift that focus during their coursework.
 We encourage students to explore the breadth of our program’s offerings and to find an area of study about which they are passionate and committed.

-As students prepare for the PhD concentration exam and think more concretely about a dissertation project, they will want to read widely in their area/field of focus and stay in close contact with their guidance committee, especially their chair.
+As students prepare for the PhD concentration exam and think more concretely about a dissertation project, they will want to read widely in their area and stay in close contact with their guidance committee, especially their chair.
 This fairly nebulous planning stage is best accomplished through intellectual exploration and collaboration with faculty chosen to guide the larger process of dissertating and finishing the PhD.
 Staying in contact with guidance committees about reading and thinking processes also insures that students will have informed (instead of surprised) readers of their concentration exams and good support for their dissertation work.

 Successful completion of the pre-dissertation exam means the guidance committee has approved the dissertation prospectus, which (as detailed above) includes a timeline for completion of the dissertation, and a process for communicating with, submitting chapters to, and getting feedback from the guidance committee chair and members.

 Although students are given a year after completion of the core and comprehensive exams to write and defend their PhD prospectus, we expect that most students will be able to do so within a few months of completing the exams.
+We believe spending time on the dissertation – researching and writing – is more valuable than perfecting the prospectus.

 (See “Maintaining Good Academic Standing” in Section 5.0 for details on assessment.)